 Many Americans are not aware of the tugboat, towboat and barge industry’s important role in keeping our nation secure.
-The men and women who crew the industry's 4,000 towing vessels and 27,000 barges are the "eyes and ears" of our nation's maritime transportation system and an essential partner in the U.S. Coast Guard's mission to protect maritime homeland security.
+The men and women who crew the industry's more than 5,000 towing vessels and 33,000 barges are the "eyes and ears" of our nation's maritime transportation system and an essential partner in the U.S. Coast Guard's mission to protect maritime homeland security.
 AWO works closely with the Coast Guard to enhance maritime security on the nation's coasts, inland waterways, the Great Lakes, and in ports and harbors throughout the country.

-One of the industry’s proudest accomplishments came on one of the nation’s saddest days – September 11, 2001.
-On that terrible day, the maritime industry, the U.S. Coast Guard, and vessel owners worked together to evacuate more than 500,000 people from Manhattan, the largest maritime evacuation in history.
+One of the industry’s proudest accomplishments came on one of the nation’s saddest days – September 11, 2001 – when the maritime industry, the U.S. Coast Guard, and vessel operators worked together to evacuate more than 500,000 people from Manhattan, the largest maritime evacuation in history.